galaxyproject/galaxy-hub/content/news/2024-07-08-galaxy-social/index.md

 Galaxy Social is an innovative project aimed at democratizing and streamlining social media activities for the Galaxy community.
-Developed by the Freiburg Galaxy Team, this collaborative tool addresses several limitations of traditional social media management methods.
+This collaborative tool addresses several limitations of traditional social media management methods.

 Key features of Galaxy Social include: